tokay-lang/tokay/README.md

 ```

 Tokay can also be used for programs without any parsing features.<br>
-Next is a recursive attempt for calculating the faculty of a value.
+Next is a recursive attempt for calculating the faculty of an integer.

 ```
 faculty : @x {